cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 - Opens a tunnel connection between your premises and a third party, which, if not properly managed, could allow the third party to gain visibility into your network traffic.
 - While connections between your clients and Cloudflare are protected, the data inside the tunnel isn't encrypted.
 Even if you set up an HTTPS server, Cloudflare will decrypt the data and re-encrypt it with their certificate.
 This means Cloudflare can see all your traffic, including sensitive information like personal data or passwords, if your site handles such information.

 Let's be honest.
 Cloudflare is a reputable company with strong partners in the market.
 While there are no known cases of them spying on their clients, it is technically possible if they chose to.
-As they call their solution "zero trust," it's important to remain cautious when sending or receiving sensitive information over their network.
+Their solution is branded as "zero trust," which, as the name suggests, means you shouldn't trust anyone.
+Keep this in mind when transmitting sensitive information over their network.

 ## A Technical Perspective

-To understand how Cloudflare operates, let’s explore its core functionalities, including the [Zero Trust Tunnel](https://www.cloudflare.com/products/tunnel/) and how to easily make a website hosted in your home network broadly available to the internet.
+To understand how Cloudflare operates, let’s explore its core functionalities, including the [Zero Trust Tunnel](https://www.cloudflare.com/products/tunnel/) and how to easily make a website hosted in your home network available to the internet.

 Since this blog covers the technical aspects of these subjects, let's take note of the services offered by Cloudflare, and follow a step-by-step guide on how to set up a [Cloudflare Zero Trust Tunnel](https://www.cloudflare.com/products/tunnel/) and publish a website with ease.

 ## Cloudflare Zero Trust Network Tunnel

 After their DNS management service, one of the most notable services Cloudflare offers is the **Zero Trust Network Tunnel**.
-This service allows us to easily share local resources with the internet.
+This service allows us to easily expose local services with the internet.
 In this example, I will host a simple webpage and make it accessible online.

 This step-by-step guide is heavily based on the YouTube video by Raid Own: [Cloudflare Tunnel Setup Guide - Self-Hosting for EVERYONE](https://www.youtube.com/watch?v=hrwoKO7LMzk&t=649s).
 I recommend checking it out.